The Velvet Underground & Nico

 But you know she’ll never ask you please again

-To me The Black Angels’ Death Song sounds very, Scottish(?) for some reason.
-European Son is also way too avant-garde for my ears, cool bassline though.
-After a few minutes, I thought to myself “Yeah I don’t have to listen to this”, but realized it was only the middle of the song. it’s like several deaf people playing for themselves.
+To me, The Black Angel’s Death Song sounds very… Scottish?
+For some reason.
+European Son is also way too avant-garde for my ears—cool bassline, though.
+After a few minutes, I thought, “Yeah, I don’t have to listen to this,” only to realize I was still in the middle of the song.
+It’s like several deaf people playing for themselves.

 I could sum up the album along these lines: